 Stakeholder Forum itself was established after the Rio Earth Summit in 1992, as both a national multi-stakeholder platform in the United Kingdom, and then expanded in 2000 as a global multi-stakeholder platform that engages in major UN events and processes.

-On July 13, 2021, on the virtual sidelines of the 2021 United Nations High-level Forum on Sustainable Development in New York – the HLPF, Stakeholder Forum and New World Frontiers held an HLPF ‘Pop-up’ Side Event to launch a new paper:
+Originally launched as a ‘Pop-up’ Side Event on the virtual sidelines of the 2021 United Nations High-level Forum on Sustainable Development in New York – the HLPF, Stakeholder Forum and New World Frontiers updated this paper in November 2024.
+Click on the link below to download it.

-A recording of that side event can be found here.
-The presentations, a single PDF file, here.
+A recording of the 2021 side event can be found here, and the presentations from the 2021 event are found as a single PDF file here.

 SDG 2030 Series Report No. 1 is ‘The Future of the High-level Political Forum: Fit for Purpose?’